pphila/pizza-parlor-indproj/README.md

 Test: "It should return a topping and a size"
-Code: const pizza = new Pizza("large", "cheese") Expected Output Pizza {size: "large", topping: "cheese"}
+Code: const pizza = new Pizza("large", "cheese") Expected Output: Pizza {size: "large", topping: "cheese"}

-Test:
+Test: "It should return a size, topping, and crust"
-Code:
+Code: " const pizza = new Pizza("large, "pepperoni", "thin")
-Expected Output
+Expected Output: Pizza {size: "large", topping: "pepperoni", crust: "thin"}

 Test:
 Code: